ajhewitt/ouroboros/README.md

 ![Project Ouroboros](docs/ouroboros.jpg)

-**Cosmological History Selection by Local Agency** *Principal Investigator: A. Hewitt | The Ante Institute*
+**Cosmological History Selection by Local Agency** *Principal Investigator: A. Hewitt | antÉ Institute*

 ## Overview
 This repository contains the computational pipeline for **Phase II** of the Universal Ledger investigation.
 It implements a rigor-first approach to testing the **Biological Selection Hypothesis**—the proposal that the "Axis of Evil" (CMB Quadrupole/Octupole alignment) and other cosmological anomalies are not measurement errors, but selection artifacts soft-locked to the observer's local frame (The Solar System).